cert-manager/website/content/en/docs/tutorials/acme/http-validation.md

 ## Issuing an ACME certificate using HTTP validation

-cert-manager can be used to obtain certificates from a CA using the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
+Cert-manager can be used to obtain certificates from a CA using the [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) protocol.
 The ACME protocol supports various challenge mechanisms which are used to prove ownership of a domain so that a valid certificate can be issued